-The question has been raised whether it would be constitutionally permissible to authorize court commissioners to perform all judicial duties under the Attachment Law.
-The Legislative Counsel has given the opinion that a provision authorizing court commissioners to perform judicial duties under the Attachment Law would be constitutional to the extent it authorized the determination of preliminary matters, even though contested, and a final determination on the merits of an issue in litigation, if uncontested.
+In preparing proposed legislation to authorize the use of court commissioners under the Attachment Law, the Commission has attempted to satisfy the constitutional objections to the original proposal which were stated in an opinion of the Legislative Counsel.
+The Legislative Counsel concluded that a provision authorizing court commissioners to perform judicial duties under the Attachment Law would be constitutional to the extent it authorized the determination of preliminary matters, even though contested, and a final determination on the merits of an issue in litigation, if uncontested.
 This general rule is subject to the qualification that the determination of a contested preliminary matter may, depending upon the facts of a particular case, so involve the exercise of due process rights that it would be required to be made by a judge rather than an officer such as a commissioner.